sharmin6630/Project-Distribution/README.md

 # Project-Distribution-G33

-SUST CSE Thesis/Project Distribution System is a web project where student can give submit their preference supervisors list to authorities.
+SUST CSE Thesis/Project Distribution System is a web project where student can submit their preference supervisors list to authorities.
 Then, authorities can assign supervisor to student groups.

 ## Project